Coexistence of eMBB+ and mMTC+ in Uplink Cell-Free Massive MIMO Networks: System Model

 \subsection{Uplink Channel Estimation}

 Assuming perfect channel state information (CSI) can be overly optimistic in many applications.
-In practice, it is more realistic to obtain this information locally at the APs through UL orthogonal pilots\footnote{Note that in real-world scenarios, estimating the channel in every single PRB is not necessary, but along consecutive coherence blocks.}.
+In practice, it is more realistic to obtain this information locally at the APs through UL orthogonal pilots\footnote{ In real-world scenarios, the low activities from mMTC+ allow pilot-based estimations (the number of active devices is comparable to the eMBB+ users).}.
 This approach enables the characterization of the sufficient statistics of the channels \cite{Ngo17}.

 A feasible option could be the minimum mean-square error (MMSE) estimation \cite[Subsection~V-B]{Lie24}:

 where $\eta_u$ ($\zeta_d$) is the training power, $\mathbf{A}_{u,m} \triangleq \mathbf{R}_{u,m} \mathbf{C}_{u,m}^{-1}$ refers to the MMSE matrix, and